Napoleon Dynamite: Possible sequel

 After nearly two decades of rumors, it was reported in September 2020, that a sequel to Napoleon Dynamite was in discussion.
 Heder stated that he is interested in a darker take on the film's characters instead of rehashing the original film's plot:

-Ramirez improvised a script for a sequel in which Pedro is married to Summer Wheatley, has five kids and owns a bakery.
+Ramirez improvised a script for a sequel in which Pedro is married to Summer Wheatly, has five kids and owns a bakery.
 In the same hypothetical script, Kip has fulfilled his dream to become a cage fighter, while Rico has ventured into a new business that he believes will make him rich.

 In January 2023, Heder stated that he believed a sequel was "inevitable" and reiterated his interest in displaying a darker tone for the sequel.
+In October 2024, he stated once again that a sequel was possible, saying "that the door's not closed yet."

 Animated series

 In April 2010, Fox announced that an animated series was in development, with the original cast reprising their roles.
 The series debuted on Sunday, January 15, 2012.
 Director Jared Hess, his co-screenwriter wife Jerusha, and Mike Scully produced the show in association with 20th Century Fox Television.
 On May 14, 2012, it was announced that Fox had canceled the series after 6 episodes.
 The complete series was released on DVD on November 4, 2014, by Olive Films.